guetlein/HLAPerformance/README.md

-# HLA_Performance

-Different Performance Evaluation Experiments for HLA RTIs
+# HLA_Performance: Different Performance Evaluation Experiments for HLA RTIs

 Used implementations for the paper "Performance Evaluation of HLA RTI Implementations" that was submitted to "The 24th International Symposium on